Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Mean-field analysis

 where $\Delta \alpha=(\alpha-\alpha_C)/\alpha_C>0$.
-These results exhibit the transition with the critical exponents $1/2$.
-The self-consistent solution is plotted as the red line in Fig.~\ref{fig3}(c), which agrees well with numerical simulations, except for small deviation at low $\alpha$ due to large fluctuations around $\langle \bar{m}\rangle=0$.
-Furthermore, as shown in SFig.~2\cite{supp}, the slope of $\langle \bar{m}\rangle$ becomes steeper as $N_P$ increases, and the transition point approaches that given by Eq.~(\ref{critical alpha}).
+These results yield the mean-field critical exponent $1/2$, arising from the $\bar{q} \to -\bar{q}$ symmetry of the self-consistent equation, placing the system in the mean-field Ising universality class.
+The self-consistent solution is plotted as the orange line in inset of Fig.~\ref{fig3}(b), showing that the numerical results follow the mean-field critical scaling.
+Furthermore, as shown in SI Appendix, Fig.~S3, the slope of $\langle \bar{m} \rangle$ near the transition becomes steeper as $N_P$ increases, and the transition point approaches $\alpha_C$.
+This indicates that the deviation from the mean-field analysis arises from finite-size effects and vanishes in the large-$N_P$ limit.